 After the Civil War broke out, and though the exact details are not known, Charles was hired by Alexander W. Walter of Ursina to join the Army as a substitute.
 The two men went to Harrisburg, PA, where on Oct.
 24, 1862, Charles underwent a physical examination and was mustered into a regiment.
 He was said to have been paid "a big lot" of money in return.

-In the classic biography, Abraham Lincoln, Carl Sandburg wrote that "anyone having $300 cash, and willing to pay it as 'bounty' to a substitute, was exempt and could stay at home and laugh at the war."
+In the classic biography, Abraham Lincoln, Carl Sandburg wrote that during the war, "anyone having $300 cash, and willing to pay it as 'bounty' to a substitute, was exempt and could stay at home and laugh at the war."

 There was nine or ten of us ran the guard + got over the river in a boat and ran to the mountains.
 We stayed in the mountains a long time.
 When I went hom and I tried to get a pass to go back but could not get it....
 I did not show myself around much.

 Brother in law Miner, who remained with the regiment, remembered that "The Provost was after them all hot and they hid in the mountains for a long time."
 Fellow soldier Younkin, who remained with the regiment, later recalled that "I heard from my home by letter that he was home..."

 At that time, President Lincoln and the Union Army were desperate for able-bodied soldiers.
 The authoritative book The Civil War and Reconstruction by J.G.
 Randall and David Herbert Donald estimates that in 1863 alone, more than 85,000 officers and men had abandoned the ranks of the Army of the Potomac.
 To counteract this trend, the President issued a proclamation pardoning deserters.